Brian

 The payload tested magneto-torquing effects.

-- Blue Moon, May 17, 1996 (balloon) - Flown to test active
+- Blue Moon - May 17, 1996 (balloon) - This mission was flown to

 thrust